Need to talk? Call 1800 882 436.

 What is melasma?

-Melasma refers to brown patches that can appear on your skin, usually on your face.
-It is also known as chloasma or ‘the mask of pregnancy’.
+Melasma are brown patches that can appear on your skin, usually on your face.
+Melasma is also known as chloasma or 'the mask of pregnancy'.

-It is very common in pregnancy, usually in the second or third trimester.
-People who aren’t pregnant can also develop melasma.
-It’s more common in females than in males.
-It’s also more common among people whose skin is brown or tans easily than people whose skin is fair or black.
+You can also develop melasma when you are not pregnant.
+It's more common in females than in males.
+It's also more common among people whose skin is brown or tans easily than people whose skin is fair or black.

-Melasma brown patches are usually symmetrical.
+Melasma appear as brown patches that are usually symmetrical.
 They often appear in a typical pattern, most commonly on your forehead, cheeks, nose and upper lip.
-Sometimes they can appear along your jaw and chin and occasionally on your shoulders and arms.
-In some people the patches may look red.
+They can also sometimes appear along your jaw and chin and occasionally on your shoulders and arms.

 What causes melasma?